 When you are planning your outdoor space, you don’t have to feel as if you should limit yourself to simply a sitting area and table.

-You can certainly get creative when it comes to designing your space, such as a lounge set near your fire pit, a swing under a favorite tree in your yard, and even a few chairs placed in your garden.
+You can certainly get creative when it comes to designing your space, such as a lounge set near your fire pit or patio heater, a swing under a favorite tree in your yard, and even a few chairs placed in your garden.